-Udon Shin (うどん 慎) serves the best udon in Shinuku, hands down.
+Udon Shin (うどん 慎) serves the best udon in Shinjuku, hands down.
 They carefully make all their chewy noodles by hand.

 Udon Shin - Best Udon in Shinjuku

 Udon Shin does attract a crowd.
 This includes plenty of tourists.
 But the reason is clear - they serve some of the most spectacular udon in Tokyo.

 They prepare all udon noodles on site.
 The machine used is in plain sight when you walk in too.
 Wheat flour is delivered daily and the dough aged overnight.
 The noodles are resultantly as fresh and as springy as can be.

 Udon Shin is on Tabelog (Japan's Yelp) as 1 of 100 Tokyo Udon restaurants considered to be the best.
 This praise is certainly justified.

 Japan closely pays attention to its four seasons.
 During the country's brutally hot summers, cold udon can be a refreshing treat.
 But perhaps the greatest thing about cold noodles (udon included) is their extra firm texture.